Michael Porter: Career

-Outside In approach also known as Market Based View/Prescriptive approach which falls under the competitive positioning schools of thought are taught through using Porter's Five Forces model, Porter's Generic Strategies and Porter's Value Chain frameworks.
-During his illustrious career, he has emphasized the fact that strategy should not be merely chosen based on the majority of votes in a popularity contest and instead termed the essence of strategy is about making choices.
-He has delivered public speaking based on the importance of strategy formulation and has served as a consultant to many governments, NGOs devising strategy formulations.

 Competition among nations

 Competitive Advantage

-Porter wrote "The Competitive Advantage of Nations" in 1990.
+Porter wrote The Competitive Advantage of Nations in 1990.
 The book is based on studies of ten nations and argues that a key to national wealth and advantage was the productivity of firms and workers collectively, and that the national and regional environment supports that productivity.
 He proposed the "diamond" framework, a mutually-reinforcing system of four factors that determine national advantage: factor conditions; demand conditions; related or supporting industries; and firm strategy, structure and rivalry.
 Information, incentives, and infrastructure were also key to that productivity.

-During April 2014, Porter discussed how the United States ranks relative to other countries on a comprehensive scorecard called "The Social Progress Index", an effort which he co-authored.
-This scorecard rated the U.S. on a comprehensive set of metrics; overall, the U.S. placed 16th.
+During April 2014, Porter discussed how the US ranks relative to other countries on a comprehensive scorecard called "The Social Progress Index", an effort which he co-authored.
+This scorecard rated the US on a comprehensive set of metrics; overall, the US placed 16th.

 Michael Porter defined the two ways in which an organization can achieve competitive advantage over its rivals: cost advantage and differentiation advantage.
 Cost advantage is when a business provides the same products and services as its competitors, albeit at a lesser cost.
 Differentiation advantage is when a business provides better products and services as its competitors.
 In Porter's view, strategic management should be concerned with building and sustaining competitive advantage.
 He originally developed the Porter's Five Forces in 1979 which is still widely used as a model to analyse the industry and to estimate whether it would be profitable and ideal enough to enter the industry after carefully examining the bargaining power of buyers, bargaining power of suppliers, threat of new entrants, competition among existing firms and threat of substitutes.
 He first wrote and published about Porter's Five Forces in a 1979 article How Competitive Forces Shape Strategy and has further explained about the Five Forces in his 1980 article Competitive Strategy: Techniques for Analyzing Industries and Competitors.

-Porter introduced the concept of competitive advantage in 1985 which later went onto become one of the key concepts in management science at present.
+Porter introduced the concept of competitive advantage in 1985. which later went onto become one of the key concepts in management science at present.
 He also published a book titled Competitive Advantage: Creating and Sustaining Superior Performance in order to explain the concept of competitive advantage and the book which later went onto become a bestseller also focuses on value chain concept.